mufeez-amjad/avail/README.md

 ### Features:

-- Search for availabilities based on:
+- Search for availabilities:
-  - duration (e.g. one hour)
+  - with a specific duration (e.g. one hour)
   - within a search window (e.g. between start and end date, or 1 week out)
   - during specific hours of the day (e.g. 12pm onwards)
+  - across any number of calendars associated with a Google or Microsoft account
-- create hold events so you don't double book yourself
+- Create hold events so you don't double book yourself
-- copies formatted availability to system clipboard
+- Copies formatted availability to system clipboard

 ## Installation
 To install avail, run the following command: